jlaire/dlx-cpp/example/sudoku/README.md

 To be documented.

 TODO:
+  - Create a class `Sudoku` for puzzle instances.
   - Use exceptions instead of ad-hoc strings.
   - Pretty-printing.
   - Support generalized sudokus in `main.cpp`.
   - Generate puzzles.
-  - Detect multiple solutions, throw and return two.
+  - If there are multiple solutions, throw and return two of them.